1242509682/RoleSelection/README_EN.md

 ## Update Log

 ```
+v1.0.9
+Added chat prefix display for roles and its corresponding configuration option: "Use Chat Prefix"
+Added support for setting buff-based punishment for illegal items.
+Modified the usage of the /rl cl subcommand:
+/rl cl 0 – Disable punishment for illegal items (1 = clear items, 2 = apply buff)

 v1.0.8
 Fixed an issue with the /rl rm command:
 Could not delete player RoleData from the database.